MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 Power BI will send the current user information to the gateway.
 The gateway will use Kerberos Constrained Delegation to invoke the query process as the impersonated user.

-After making the above changes, the connector owner can test the following scenarios in their own instance of the gateway and in Power BI service to validate functionality.
+After making the above changes, the connector owner can test the following scenarios to validate functionality.
-* Desktop: Windows impersonation (current user)
+* In Power BI Desktop: Windows impersonation (current user)
-* Desktop: Windows impersonation using alternate credentials
+* In Power BI Desktop: Windows impersonation using alternate credentials
-* Gateway: Windows impersonation using alternate credentials, by pre-configuring the data source with Windows account credentials in the Gateway Power BI Admin portal.
+* In the gateway: Windows impersonation using alternate credentials, by pre-configuring the data source with Windows account credentials in the Gateway Power BI Admin portal.

 After this functionality is validated, Microsoft must make a change to enable single sign-on.
 Reach out to your Microsoft contact to learn more on how to request this change.